Is it safe to download torrents?

 Of course, you don’t want to find yourself on the wrong side of the law just for downloading a torrent file.
-In this article, we will discuss the torrent downloads, the legality surrounding it and whether your privacy will be violated on the torrent client sites.
+In this article, we will discuss torrent downloads, the legality surrounding them, and whether your privacy will be violated on torrent client sites.

 Downloading torrents can be both legal and illegal.
 So, what is legal and what is illegal?
 When it comes to legal issues especially where content is involved, there is one term that we cannot avoid: Copyright.
 As long as the content is copyrighted and it does not belong to you, downloading it freely through torrent is totally illegal.